haso2007/augment-trial-reset/README.md

 - Each reset requires a new account
 - Resets the device trial counter to zero
 - Must be run with editor closed

+> **Note:** The custom trial duration feature is not guaranteed to work in all cases.
+The Augment extension may enforce trial limits server-side or change its validation methods at any time.
+This tool attempts to reset all local data, but results may vary depending on future updates to the extension.

 ## 🔒 Security Features